wandb/wandb-content-navigator/README.md

 **Replit**

 You can deploy this app easily on Replit by importing this repo, setting the environment variables in Replit Secrets and passing Replit Deployments the `build.sh` and `run.sh` files.

+## Data
+Currently (as of February 2024) the app is using summarised articles from the Fully Connected blog.
+These were downloaded and summaries genereted the [Weights & Biases Content Tools repo](https://github.com/wandb/growth-content-tools) project.
+The data is available in the `data/fully_connected_summaries_final.csv` file.